-(e) Group risk
+(f) Group risk

 Group risk is the risk associated with being part of a group, particularly as a result of contagion.
 Being a member of a group can provide significant advantages for the Fund in terms of diversification of risk, financial strength, technical expertise and management experience.
-It can also give rise to risks; if a guarantee of financial support given by the parent were removed, or from particular transactions arising from an impaired parent or affiliate within the group.
+It can also give rise to risks; for example, if a guarantee of financial support given by the parent were removed, or from particular transactions arising from an impaired parent or affiliate within the group.
 The independent capitalisation of the Fund as well as the risk management processes and internal control mechanisms within the Fund ensure group risk is appropriately managed.
+This is particularly important given the planned demerger.

-For and on behalf of the Scottish Amicable Board members
+On Behalf of the Scottish Amicable Board members